-Full time COOP students will have 100% of their award deferred to the following academic year
+- Full time CO-OP students in 17W will have 100% of their award deferred to the following academic year (18W)

-Part time COOP students can receive 100% of their award if they are registered in 12 or more credits in the current academic session (17W). (ie. CO-OP in T1, 12 credits in T2)
+- Part time CO-OP students can receive 100% of their award if they are registered in 12 or more credits in the current academic session (17W). (ie. CO-OP in T1, 12 credits in T2)

-Students on approved exchange programs through Go Global are eligible to receive awards if they are:
+Students on approved exchange programs through Go Global are eligible to receive awards in current session if they are:

 Students’ grades from exchange courses can’t be considered for post cycle awards.

 To be eligible for scholarships and other merit-based awards in the following winter session, student must have been registered in at least 13.5 credits in the previous session.
 Grades from courses taken while on exchange can be used towards calculating sessional average for scholarship standing.
 Students must submit their exchange transcript to award committee for evaluation.